 Except when federal law requires us to be the primary payer, the benefits under this plan for members age 65 and older, or for members who are otherwise eligible for Medicare (such as due to a disability or receiving treatment for end-stage renal disease), will not duplicate any benefit for which members are entitled under Medicare, including Medicare Part B. Where Medicare is the responsible primary payer, all sums payable by Medicare for services provided to you shall be reimbursed by or on your behalf to the claims administrator, to the extent the claims administrator has made primary payment for such services.
-For the purposes of the calculation of benefits, if you are eligible for Medicare but have not enrolled, the claims administrator will calculate benefits as if you had enrolled.
-You should enroll in Medicare as soon as possible to avoid potential liability.
+If you do not enroll in Medicare Part B when you are eligible, you may have large out-of-pocket costs.
+Please refer to Medicare.gov for more details on when you should enroll, and when you are allowed to delay enrollment without penalties.